- January 12, 2021

 Smart money says no.

-We have many ways to trail our stop loss from using a certain number of days, a price pattern, technical indicators, to even a percentage based method.
+We have many ways to trail our stop from using a certain number of days, a price pattern, technical indicators, to even a percentage based method.

 First thing I want to say is – just say no to percentage based trailing stops or a specific dollar amount.
 These are simple X dollars/cents away from current price or a percentage of the current price.